udit01/MHAF-YOLO/README.md

 ## Citation

-If our code or model is helpful to your work, please cite our paper.
+If our code or model is helpful to your work, please cite our paper and consider giving us a star.
 We would be very grateful!
 ```BibTeX
 @InProceedings{10.1007/978-981-97-8858-3_34,
 author="Yang, Zhiqiang